-The aim of the Buddhist path is the removal of suffering.
-“Everything that I teach,” the Buddha said, “serves only for the removal of suffering.”
-The condition that, through the practice of The Four Noble Truths ultimately leads to the removal of suffering, is known as “awakening or “Enlightenment” and is synonymous with Nirvana.
+The aim of the Buddhist path is the elimination of suffering.
+“Everything that I teach,” the Buddha said, “serves only for the elimination of suffering.”
+It is possible to achieve this with the practice and advice of The Four Noble Truths.
+The condition which is ultimately achieved by the elimination of suffering is known as “Awakening or “Enlightenment” and synonymous with Nirvana.

-Enlightenment is achieved when ignorance is removed through insight into the true nature of all phenomenon.
+Enlightenment is achieved when ignorance is removed through insight into the true nature of all phenomena.

-Powerful concentration is necessary in order to see through the existing patterns and concepts of our minds, and thereby to change.
-Mindfulness and concentrated awareness for that which really occurs are very helpful means.
-The meditation (LINK) is a beneficial method, dedication and trust are preconditions.
+Powerful concentration is necessary in order to see through the existing patterns and concepts of our minds, and thereby affect a change.
+Mindfulness and concentrated awareness are very helpful means to be able to realise the true reality.
+Meditation (LINK) is a helpful method, dedication and trust are preconditions.

-The level of enlightenment in Buddhism is known as a non-conceptual level of being, which cannot be touched by notions, ideas, convictions and beliefs.
-Enlightenment is the impartial mental unselfconsciousness and thereby the complete liberation from the hypnotic power of our thoughts—no not thinking.
+In Buddhism the level of enlightenment is a non-conceptual level of being, which cannot be touched by notions, ideas, convictions and beliefs.
+Enlightenment is an impartial mental unselfconsciousness and thereby the complete liberation from the hypnotic power of our thoughts.
 Whoever is enlightened is free from all constricting conceptual notions including the notion of Enlightenment.